 Stillwater County’s Fire Warden works to provide fire prevention and helps to assist in the fire risks in the County.
 This position is appointed by the Board of Commissioners.
 The Fire Warden acts as the liaison between the County Commissioners and the Fire Council, bringing matters to each body for the other.

-Burn permits are good from January 1 to December 31 each year: To renew your permit, you can either renew online by clicking HERE, call 322-8060, or come to the second floor of the courthouse to either the Fire Wardens Office or Clerk & Recorders office.
+Burn permits are good from January 1 to December 31 each year: To renew your permit, you can either renew online, call 322-8060, or come to the second floor of the courthouse to either the Fire Wardens Office or Clerk & Recorders office.